A guide to human resource metrics

 2. Keep it simple

 HR metrics shouldn't be complicated.
 It likely won't be used if the metric isn't simple, clear, and easily gathered and calculated.
-Track and collect simple, straightforward information that will provide useful insights into your HR and organizational objectives.
+Track and collect simple, straightforward information that will provide data-driven insights into your HR and organizational objectives.

 3. Identify how you will track data